-IMF Executive Board Completes Second Review Under the Extended Credit Facility for Kenya and Approves Request for Augmentation of Access and US$143.67 Million Disbursement
+IMF Executive Board Completes Second Review Under the Extended Credit Facility for Guinea and Approves US$27.4 Million Disbursement

-Following the Executive Board's approval of the arrangement with Kenya, Mr. David Lipton, First Deputy Managing Director and Acting Chair, issued the following statement:
+Following the Board's discussion of Guinea, Mr. Naoyuki Shinohara, Deputy Managing Director and Acting Chair, issued the following statement: